AlessandroTambellini/ica0002/backup_sla.md

 ## Usability

-Usability of the last MySQL and InfluDB repository backup is regularly tested every week
+Usability of the last MySQL and InfluxDB repository backup is regularly tested every week

 ## Restoration criteria